vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 We subscribe to these three nodes:

-* `Temperature`, the ambient temperature.
+* `Temperature`: the ambient temperature.
-* `PowerConsumption`, the power consumption.
+* `PowerConsumption`: the power consumption.
 We will use this to get the `IsCooling` column in our PBHO list, by checking if `PowerConsumpition` is 0.
-* `Quality`, the air quality.
+* `Quality`: the air quality.

 Finally, we change the polling rate to 5 seconds, to slow it down a bit.